You can find the square operator in 3D Viewport ‣ Sidebar ‣ Square tab or

 - You can also lock editing of the x, y, z local coordinates and adjust the force of the operator.

-With Multi method you can adjust the squares all at once or one by one:
+When there are several squares you can adjust the squares all at once or one by one:

 - There is arrows, if there is intersecting loops, to change individually the order the loops are squared one after the other.